Simonlee711/CSE-13S/asgn3/README.md

 option to print out a specific amount of elements just so then when organizing a large array we don't have to print that whole finite set.
 Many files are included in this assignment and are listed in my Design Doc, and after running scan-build there were no bugs generated.
+However the compares and the moves, and the stack-size are very much off for quick.c.
+I sort of printed out these counts weird because I used a pass by reference so I ended up not being able to count the compares and the moves inside the partition.
+Also there is an error when running the command line argument -a and it prints more than I want it too

 HOW TO BUILD PROGRAM
 --------------------